rolandshoemaker/gobservatory/README.md

 - [ ] Switch from SHA 256 to old weird fingerprinting method in order to back-compatible so we can seed the new schema from the old database
+- [ ] Reject absurdly large chains (if this is submission size based we can avoid the below requirement I think...)
+- [ ] Add a method to check & truncate certificates if certain fields are too large (and add some bool to the base Certificate model to represent if this has happened) to prevent attacks where someone just constructs insanely massive certificates we have to parse
 - [x] YAML config
 - [ ] Root pool retreival/loading tools
   - [x] Basic load from PEM method